-In the event that a witness or Complainant wishes to report a crime on a voluntary or confidential basis, please contact the Manager of Campus Safety at 602-390-9054 or the Title IX Coordinators Brandi Beals and Lindsay Haun at TitleIX@uat.edu (480) 351-7879.
+In the event that a witness or Complainant wishes to report a crime on a voluntary or confidential basis, please contact the Manager of Campus Safety at 602-390-9054 or the Title IX Coordinators Brandi Beals or Renee Price at TitleIX@uat.edu (480-351-7879).

-If a Complainant discloses an incident to the Title IX Coordinator or a CSA, but requests that their name not be used, that the institution not pursue an investigation, or that no disciplinary action be taken, UAT must weigh the request against its obligation to provide a safe, non-discriminatory environment.
+If a Complainant discloses an incident to the Title IX Coordinators or a CSA, but requests that their name not be used, that the institution not pursue an investigation, or that no disciplinary action be taken, UAT must weigh the request against its obligation to provide a safe, non-discriminatory environment.

-The Title IX Coordinator will determine the appropriate manner of resolution in accordance with Title IX.
-The Title IX Coordinator will attempt to address the conduct consistent with the Complainant's request not to use their name or their request not to pursue an investigation or that no disciplinary action be taken, while also protecting the health and safety of the Complainant and the UAT community.
+The Title IX Coordinators will determine the appropriate manner of resolution in accordance with Title IX regulations.
+The Title IX Coordinators will attempt to address the conduct consistent with the Complainant's request not to use their name or their request not to pursue an investigation or that no disciplinary action be taken, while also protecting the health and safety of the Complainant and the UAT community.